 Label Totes with Shared Supplies

 One great dorm organization idea is to keep shared items like first-aid items, toiletries, and cleaning materials in clear plastic containers.
-This makes it easy for you and your roommate to find everything you need and know when you’re running low on certain items!
+This makes it easy for you and your roommate to find everything you need and know when you’re running low on certain items, especially when it’s time for some dorm spring cleaning!

 Use Stacking Bins for Toiletry Storage